Malaga is a popular summer destination because of its beautiful beaches, festivals and events as well as its water

 Malaga food is good all year round, but there are some traditional dishes you may not want to have in the summer months – stews, warm soups, etc. However, as the temperatures drop in winter, you’ll fancy trying some of Malaga’s delicacies.

 The most popular winter dish is Plato de Los Montes.
 This dish consists of lomo (pork loin that has been marinated in lard), chorizo, morcilla (similar to black pudding), fried egg, fried green peppers, fries and, sometimes migas (delicious fried breadcrumbs).
 It is a very hearty meal, so I wouldn’t recommend having a starter.

 Other winter dishes include stews such as gazpachuelo (fish stew), puchero malagueño (meat and chickpea stew) and guisaillo de papas (meat and potato stew).

-If you’re visiting Malaga at Christmas, you can’t miss the opportunity to try Roscón de Reyes, Spanish King’s Cake that consists of a sweet bread filled with cream and topped with candied fruits.
+If you’re visiting Malaga at Christmas, you can’t miss the opportunity to try Roscón de Reyes, Spanish King’s Cake which consists of a sweet bread filled with cream and topped with candied fruits.
 Although you can also find a few variations – chocolate, praline and truffles.

 This cake has a surprise inside, so please be mindful when biting your piece of cake.

 6) The Christmas season is magical

 Christmas in Malaga and any other cities in Spain are completely different from other European Christmas’.
 There isn’t a white Christmas, winter temperatures are mild, and Spanish Christmas traditions are unique.

 If you’re looking for a different Christmas, different from the stereotypical European Christmas, you’ll love spending Christmas in Malaga.

 One of the things that makes Malaga special at Christmas is the Christmas Lights that you can find on Larios Street.
 They change every year and have been attracting more and more national and international tourists.

 Not only do the lights change, but the display and music too, so these are good reasons to come back to see the lights in other years.